 IT Project Manager

 An IT project manager, also called a computer and information systems manager, is typically in charge of information technology projects, such as improvements to a company's system security.
 This professional utilizes computer-related experience and advanced education to complete projects on time and within budget constraints.
 Professional organizations such as the Association for Computing Machinery (ACM) or the Project Management Institute (PMI) provide career information, continuing education opportunities and certification programs.

 An IT project manager identifies a project's goals and outlines the steps required.
 This professional calculates the expected costs of the project and chooses the members of the project team.
 Once a project is started, the IT project manager makes sure employees are completing tasks as scheduled, monitors costs and makes adjustments to plans and schedules as problems or new organizational needs arise.

 An IT project manager issues status updates to key organizational personnel such as marketing, accounting, production and operations managers.
 The project manager also communicates with consultants and sales representatives from equipment, hardware and software companies.
 Finally, the IT project manager is in charge of analyzing the effect on organizational efficiency or revenue as it relates to the project goal.

 Salary and Employment Outlook

-IT project managers could see employment increase from 2014-2024, the U.S. Bureau of Labor Statistics (BLS) reported.
-The BLS expected a growth rate of 15% for these workers.
-Their average annual income was $131,600, the BLS noted in May 2015.
+IT project managers could see employment increase from 2018-2028, the U.S. Bureau of Labor Statistics (BLS) reported.
+The BLS expected a much faster than average growth rate of 11% for these workers.
+Their average annual income was $152,860, the BLS noted in May 2018.